power-grid-lib/pglib-opf/README.md

 This repository is not static.
 Consequently, it is critically important to indicate the version number when referencing this repository in scholarly work.

-Users of this these cases are encouraged to cite the original source documents that are indicated in the file headers.
+Users of this these cases are encouraged to cite the original source documents that are indicated in the file headers and the [achrive report](https://arxiv.org/abs/1908.02788).